Information Request Form

 Figuring out which school to go to takes a bit of due diligence.
 First, you’ll need to find schools in your area.
 Of course, some areas don’t have any schools at all, and you’ll have to be prepared to do some traveling to get your license.
 Other places have the opposite problem: too many schools in a small area.
 If that’s the case where you are, it’s important that you do as much research as you can to make sure the school is right for you.
 Read reviews, check references, and talk to previous graduates of the school.
 You can even contact local job sites where you may be hoping to work one day and see if they have hired graduates from your prospective schools in the past.

 If you’re in the Portland or Seattle area—or anywhere on the West Coast, really, provided you’re willing to travel—West Coast Training offers a high-quality crane operator course.
+You can learn more about the application process here.
 We only hire the most experienced instructors available and will give you plenty of classroom time; just as important, though, is the experience you’ll get in the field.